syrils/demo-gha-workflow/README.md

 this tag was created automatically by the versys step and not created manually.
 I still haven't understood how this automated tag push triggers the workflow_run.
 Irrespective of how it is working, the problem that needs to be addressed is proper CI for manual tag push event when preparing a release candidate.

 # Options Explored
 - [Wait on check action](https://github.com/marketplace/actions/wait-on-check) - This is an action available from the github marketplace.
 I found a number of issues trying to integrate this for our usecase.
+Some problems as mentioned below:
+   * No clear way to define wait-on-check running in other workflow.
+   * Using the `running-workflow-name` waits for all checks to complete across workflows.
+This can be an issue if some checks are already running on master and release candidate tag is waiting for unnecessary checks to be completed.
+   * Using the `check-name` to wait on a specific check does not have an option to wait till a specified check is completed.
+The check that we want might still be running but the `wait-on-check-action` will fail thinking the check never ran.
+- [Reusable workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows)  - Not suited for our usecase as we can only reuse few steps not the entire workflow.
+- [Reusable actions](https://github.blog/changelog/2021-08-25-github-actions-reduce-duplication-with-action-composition) - This can be used to reduce some duplicate steps used across workflows.

 # Proposed solution
-*
+* Keep the `artifacts.yaml` and `deploy-service.yaml` workflows as is - As mentioned above this is currently working for master branch and versys created rc tags.
+Use the `push-image` and `flex-template` steps from the `composite-actions`(i.e. reuse actions).
+* Refactor the `deploy.yaml` workflow used for release tag push event to include the `push-image` and `flex-template` steps from the `composite-actions`.